 Yamanaka factors for cellular and animal rejuvenation

-Jean-Marc Lemaitre and his colleagues tested the effects of Yamanaka factors on aged fibroblasts from normal old people and also from healthy people over 100 years old.
+Jean-Marc Lemaitre and his colleagues tested the effects of Yamanaka factors on aged fibroblasts from normal old people and from healthy centenarians: people over 100 years old.
 They added two additional pluripotency genetic factors to the OSKM mix, namely NANOG and LIN28, and examined the effect that this had on the gene expression, telomeres, and mitochondria of these older people.

 They discovered that together, the six factors were able to reset cells from old donors back into a pluripotent state, meaning that they could become any other cell type in the body.
 These became known as induced pluripotent stem cells (iPSCs).

-The researchers noted that the cells had a higher growth rate than the aged cells they had been reprogrammed from; they also had longer telomeres as well as mitochondria that behaved in a youthful manner and were no longer dysfunctional.
+The researchers noted that the cells had a higher growth rate than the aged cells that they had been reprogrammed from; they also had longer telomeres as well as mitochondria that behaved in a youthful manner and were no longer dysfunctional.
 In other words, reprogramming the cells reversed some of the aspects of aging and rolled the cells back to a similar state as during development.